Should engineers get a PhD? Depends on what you want to achieve in your career. There are ups and downs to pursuing a PhD in engineering.

 - Your interests

-- The lifestyle you want to have
+- The lifestyle you desire

-- Your career alternatives
+- Your other career options

-What type of interests do you have in engineering?
+What really interests you in engineering?

 How much money do you want to make?

 First off, don’t pay for your PhD yourself.
 If you can’t get funding, it means the market doesn’t see the value in your research.

 Even with funding, you might only make $20k to $40k a year, depending on your university.
 If you’d gone straight into the industry, you could be pocketing $150k or more each year.
 Then you could invest that salary in real estate, businesses, you name it.